This post may contain affiliate links. Read the full disclosure here.

 Better Exfoliation is an important part of a skincare regimen for people with an oily complexion.

-It helps to remove dead skin cells from epidermis – the top layer of skin Exfoliation also helps prevent spots and pimples from forming.
+It helps to remove dead skin cells from the epidermis – the top layer of skin Exfoliation also helps prevent spots and pimples from forming.

 The high amount of oil on your oily skin binds the dead cells together and keeps them from turning brittle and getting shaken off.
 When dead cells do not shake off, they turn into a breeding ground for acne-causing bacteria and subsequent breakouts.